abhinavmsra/jQuery-faker/README.md

 ## Features

-* **Automatic data generation for the forms**
+* Automatic data generation for the forms
-* Detects the input type and adds random relevant values.
+* Detects the input type and adds random relevant values
-* Supports randomization of radio button, check box, select box
+* Supports randomization of radio button, check box and select box
 * Customized data type for user convenience
 * Add new data and data types
 * Restrict data to user defined values for each data types